heiswayi/heiswayi.nrird.com/_posts/2016-12-17-csharp-simple-serialport-singleton-class.md

 comments: true
 ---

 In my projects, some of them involves serial data communication.
-So, I think there is a need for me to create a reusable class that I could always reuse whenever I develop application that use serial data communication protocol.
-Mostly with the projects that I'm using [Arduino](https://www.arduino.cc/) board.
+So, I think there is a desire for me to create a reusable class that I could always reuse whenever I develop any application that uses serial data communication protocol.
+Most likely when I work with the projects that is using [Arduino](https://www.arduino.cc/) board.
 Here is my singleton class called `SerialPortManager` which is basically based on [System.IO.Ports.SerialPort](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport(v=vs.110).aspx) class.

-This full source code also available on [my gist here](https://gist.github.com/heiswayi/80eda1a6905ba4edee8bd21a45f3a22d).

 ### SerialPortManager.cs

+This class source code also available on my [Gist](https://gist.github.com/heiswayi/80eda1a6905ba4edee8bd21a45f3a22d).

 ```csharp
 using System;